regindex/Wheeler-DFA-generation/README.md

 ## Description

-Tool to sample a random uniform Wheeler DFA (WDFA) with the given number of nodes, number of edges and alphabet size.
+Tool to sample a random uniform Wheeler DFA (WDFA) with the given number of nodes, number of edges, and alphabet size.

 ### Requirements